shadowsocks/shadowsocks-android/.github/faq.md

 ### It works fine under Wi-Fi but can't connect through cellular data?

 Allow this app to consume background data in app settings.

-### Why Camera permission is required on devices below Android 6.0?

-To scan the QR code through the integrated QR scanner.